femtomc/jaxmax/README.md

 print(jax_code(5.0, 10.0).to_numpy()) # 11.019581
 ```

+## JIT functionality

+This package contains a very simple implementation of JIT functionality

 ## State of coverage of JAX primitives

 Keep in mind, even if a primitive is supported by a test, there may be missing usage patterns which cause errors which we haven't covered yet.